 Proposed Solutions

 The Workgroup agreed that the six options (the original and five alternatives) as outlined below should be taken forward whilst noting that there may be more potential alternatives raised at later stages.
 There were resource allocation concerns with the above 10MW threshold although the ESO Workgroup member suggested that it will yield a number of important benefits such as reduced balancing costs.
-It was noted that generation connected to OFTO networks are generally transmission connected as such they would be bound by the requirements of the CUSC in the same way as any other directly connected onshore Generator.
-These arrangements are not to be confused with embedded transmission where an Offshore Transmission Network with a nominal operating voltage of 132kV connects to a Distribution Network Operators System in England and Wales.
+It was noted that generation connected to OFTO networks are transmission connected as such they would be bound by the requirements of the CUSC in the same way as any other directly connected onshore Generator.
+These arrangements are not to be confused with the term “Embedded Transmission” where an Offshore Transmission Network with a nominal operating voltage of 132kV connects to a Distribution Network Operators System in England and Wales.
+In this situation offshore generation is directly connected to the Offshore Transmission System and hence deemed to be “Transmission connected” however that Offshore Transmission Network is connected to a DNO and hence it is called Embedded Transmission”

 Original